Christine Egan, Chief Executive Officer

 Erick joined CLASP in 2010 and has been integral to building CLASP’s global operational capacity.
 His leadership on operations, human resources, information technology as well as risk management and compliance have contributed to CLASP’s success in delivering high-impact programs.
 With 8 years plus years of business-minded experience providing strategic operational support in the private, government and public sectors, today he works with the senior management team to develop and execute organizational change as well as direct all aspects of CLASP’s global human resources operations.
 When he’s not at CLASP, Erick enjoys hiking, cooking, and traveling.
 Erick is a native of the Washington, DC area and a native Spanish speaker.
 He received a Bachelor of Science in Economics from George Mason University and is currently working on obtaining Masters in Organizational Development at the Catholic University of America.

-Elisa Lai is a Senior Associate in CLASP’s Innovation and Program Incubator team and has more than six years of experience in appliance energy efficiency and off-grid appliance market development.
+Elisa Lai is a Senior Associate with more than six years of experience in appliance energy efficiency and off-grid appliance market development.
 She is a leading technical expert on off-grid appliances, managing the Global LEAP Off-Grid Appliance Data Platform, and much of CLASP’s related test method development and quality assurance work.
 A native Taiwanese and a Mandarin speaker, she received a Bachelor of Arts in Diplomacy and Journalism from the National Chengchi University in Taiwan and a Master of Arts in Global Environmental Policy and International Politics from the American University.

 Jenny Corry Smith, Manager